Disfigurement and Intimacy

 How do you bring up to a one-night-stand that you have disfigurement?
 You don’t.
 You conceal, conceal, conceal until you sober up and decide it wasn’t worth it.
 How could I possibly enjoy myself when I had to constantly hide my toes under the covers?
 Lights off please!

-I get to work with a lot of women that have different types of disfigurement and the topic of intimacy comes up fairly frequently.
+I get to work with a lot of women that have different types of disfigurement and the topic of disfigurement and intimacy comes up fairly frequently.
 One of my volunteers told me she would cringe every time her fling would caress her back while dancing, because of her scars.
 One of our blog contributors, told me that even though her partner and her have a baby girl she still refuses to walk barefoot around the house.
 Will my husband still find me desirable after I have lost all my hair?, asked one of our blog contributors that has alopecia.

 Our enjoyment of intimacy, pure and unaltered, is dependent on us feeling comfortable.
 To put this simply, we will never enjoy sex to the degree we deserve, if we don’t quiet the voices in the back of our heads.
 Hung up on a trait or the entire body, at it’s baseline the self-talk goes something like this: “You are not good enough”, “You are damaged goods”, or “You are NOT”.